CECS-CSULB/golden-template-cpp/README.md

-# CECS Golden Template — Python Project with Test Cases
+# CECS Golden Template — C++ Project with Test Cases

-A starting point for a CECS course assignment: a small Python package under `src/`, a matching `pytest` suite under `tests/`, CI that runs on every push, and a Verification Log the student fills in.
+A starting point for a CECS course assignment: a small C++ program under `src/`, header files in `include/`, a matching `GTest` suite under `tests/`, CI that runs on every push, and a Verification Log the student fills in.

 Replace the sample `stats` exercise with your own content.
 Keep the shape: the